 Most traditional explanations of poor schooling in the USA focus on low standards and inadequate resources.
 Yet the history of school reform demonstrates that even when standards are raised and more or better resources are allocated, little lasting change occurs in the classroom (Cuban 1984, 1990, Elmore and McLaughlin 1988).
-Recognizing this, some critics argue that the teaching profession itself is inherently conservative and resistant to change, or that the increasing diversity of the US student population makes broad-based athievement gains unattainable.
-Of course, such reasoning ignores the exciting examples of creative and successful schooling situated in unfriendly environments among students is is tracked FBMG.
+Recognizing this, some critics argue that the teaching profession itself is inherently conservative and resistant to change, or that the increasing diversity of the US student population makes broad-based achievement gains unattainable.
+Of course, such reasoning ignores the exciting examples of creative and successful schooling situated in unfriendly environments among students and the second states and a wide and